Customize Consent Preferences

 The shares of a company is the equity of the company, and it also represents the ownership of a business.
 For a corporation in Hong Kong, you can easily change the company shareholder or transfer them as well.
 But it is not so simple to just pass it on to a new shareholder.
 There are a lot of things that have to be kept in mind while transferring shares or if you want to change the company shareholders in Hong Kong.

 As per the Hong Kong Companies Ordinance obligations, all Hong Kong private limited companies have provisions in their articles regarding the transfer of its shares.
-However in the Companies Ordinance, there are no particular constraints on share transfers, thus the most common ways to change the Company Shareholders are as follows:
+The Companies Ordinance does not heavily restrict share transfers.
+As a result, common methods have emerged for changing company shareholders.

 • Each and every transfer of the share has to be pre-approved by the Board.